-Latest update: August, 2013
+Latest update: March, 2019

-Last Updated: August, 2013
+Last Updated: March, 2019

-GUJARAT State Report | August, 2013
+GUJARAT State Report | June, 2019

-Gujarat is located on the western coast of India and has the longest coastline of 1,600 km in the country.
+Gujarat is located on the western coast of India and has the longest coastline of 1,600 km among all states in the country.
 The state shares its borders with Rajasthan, Madhya Pradesh, Maharashtra and the Union Territories of Daman & Diu and Dadra & Nagar Haveli.
 The Arabian Sea borders the state both to the west and the south-west.

 Gujarat is one of the leading industrialised states in India.
 At current prices, Gujarat's Gross State Domestic Product (GSDP) was about Rs 11.62 trillion (US$ 173.24 billion) during 2016-17.
 Average annual GSDP growth rate from 2011-12 to 2016-17 was about 13.55 per cent.
 As of May 2019, Gujarat had a total installed power generation capacity of 32,374.04 megawatt (MW).
 Power generation in the state in same duration reached 7,764.52 GWH.